October 5th, 2011

-Dorothy B. Reed, a resident of Colville, passed away on August 30, 2011 in Colville at the age of 77.
-She was born on Dec.
-22, 1933 in Dayton, the daughter of John and Myrtle (Tate) Powers.
+John A. Thomas, a longtime resident of Daisy, passed away on Sept.
+22, 2011 in Colville at the age of 91.
+John was born on April 1, 1920 in Colville, the son of Alexis and Frances (Hacker) Thomas.

 Dominion Meadows Golf Professional Andy Hite has been named the top merchandiser (public course category) in the Inland Empire PGA section.
 Hite, an Inland Empire PGA member since 1992, is in his 12th season as PGA professional in Colville and at Dominion Meadows.
 The honor is accorded annually by a vote of Inland Empire PGA professionals.
 Hite says he thoroughly enjoys the retail sales aspect of the golf business.
 His Just Rip It pro shop at Dominion Meadows is annually one of the best stocked anywhere in the region. âI enjoy it,â Hite says as he regrips clubs for a DM golfer.